 The build quality of the Aspen AD25 is surprisingly good for a clone.
-There is no sign of the typical messy gluing, roughly finished braces and sharp fret edges commonly associated with modern / cheap / Chinese knock-offs.
+There is no sign of the typical messy gluing, roughly finished braces and sharp fret edges commonly associated with modern / cheap / Chinese knockoffs.
 The AD25's neck is actually very well finished.

-Now that I've put a piezo pickup / preamp / tuner in it, I can say that the sides are definitely laminated (the polite term for 'plywood').
+Now that I've put a Piezo pickup / preamp / tuner in it, I can say that the sides are definitely laminated (the polite term for 'plywood').
 Since the top soundboard is laminated (see photo, upper-left), I think it's safe to assume the back is also laminated.

-Note: Because the AD25 that I have was fairly beaten up when I got it, my modifications will have had little to no effect on its value.
+Note: Because the AD25 that I had was fairly beaten up when I got it, my modifications will have had little to no effect on its value.
 I wouldn't recommend mods to any similar guitar that was in good to excellent condition.
 It may still become a collectible one day.

 Strings for the Aspen AD25

 Again ...
 My preference are the light gauge D'Addario Phosphor Bronze series strings.
 They work well with the Aspen providing a nice bright but still rich tone.